John P. Frey: Views and policies

 Frey was also not above red-baiting in order to achieve his other goals, and often used his position as the president of the Metal Trades Department to attack progressives, left-wing activists, socialists, communists and their ideas and policies anywhere within the labor movement.
 In June 1954, Frey accused Harold Pritchett, president of the International Woodworkers of America, of being a member of the Communist Party.
 Frey's accusations led to Pritchett's imprisonment and the decline of the Woodworkers union.

 Frey's anti-Communism took more concrete form as well.
 He joined the Army Reserve and rose to the level of lieutenant colonel by 1928.
 He then became the liaison officer between the AFL and the U.S. Army.
 In the 1930s, left-wing writers accused him of having a relationship with Army Intelligence, working to undercut democratic but progressive labor movements both at home and overseas.
 No relationship was ever proven, but Frey returned to active duty at the same rank during World War II—serving in the Army Specialist Reserve.

 Frey was a leader within the AFL of craft unionism.
 When John L. Lewis led a number of unions to form the Congress of Industrial Organizations (CIO), Frey viciously attacked the CIO and its leaders on a wide variety of grounds.
 In August 1938, he spent three days accusing the Congress of Industrial Organizations of being a Communist front organization before the House Un-American Activities Committee.

 Frey's conservatism led him to oppose a number of policies strongly supported by the American labor movement today.
 He believed that Social Security would distract unions' attention from more important goals.
 He denounced government-provided unemployment insurance as communistic.
 When railroad unions called for public ownership of the railroads in 1920, Frey ridiculed their position as "made in Germany" and helped Gompers and Woll to keep the convention from endorsing the position.

 Frey retired from active union life in 1950.
 He was a lifelong Republican, and had three children.
-He died in Washington, D.C., on November 29, 1957.
+He died in Washington, D.C., on November 29, 1957, and was buried at Arlington National Cemetery.

-Frey was considered a scholar in the labor movement, although he had little formal education and his 'scholarship' was little more than popular writing.
+Frey was considered a scholar in the labor movement, although he had little formal education.
 He wrote six books: An American Molder in Europe (1911), The Labor Injunction (1922), Calamity of Prosperity (1930), Bakers Domination (1933), Calamity of Recovery (1934) and Craft Unions of Ancient and Modern Times (1944).